 · adaptive management of water resources

-PrimeWater’s service line will be operationalized and tested in three international show cases for multiple downstream water services and operations.
+PrimeWater’s service line will be operationalized and tested in four international show cases for multiple downstream water services and operations.

 PrimeWater is designed to impact (a) research in the fields of EOs, and hydrological and ecological modelling, (b) innovation in the water sector and the downstream sector of the European space market, (c) specific societal and environmental challenges, and (d) policy implementation.